-The game’s online format is believed to have been inspired by Phantasy Star Online, the first online RPG available for home consoles.
-Monster Hunter would later be remade and expanded upon for the PlayStation Portable, releasing as Monster Hunter G in Japan and Monster Hunter Freedom in North America and Europe
+Monster Hunter would later be remade and expanded upon for the PlayStation Portable, releasing as Monster Hunter G in Japan and Monster Hunter Freedom in North America and Europe.

 Monster Hunter 2

-For the first time, players were able to craft gems by combining ore and/or monster parts which could then be equipped to armor and weapons for additional skill points.
-This system was made even better by an expanded weapon tree and the ability to upgrade armor as players progressed.
+For the first time, players were able to craft gems by combining ore and/or monster parts, which could then be equipped to armor and weapons for additional skill points.

-Although it didn’t release outside of Japan, MH2 is considered to be a turning point for the series with many of its new features, namely the gem system, going on to become MH staples.
-A partial port of MH2 was later released for the PSP as Monster Hunter Freedom 2, which included numerous changes to the original, such as the removal of time flow elements, maps, and certain monsters.
+A partial port of MH2 was later released for the PSP as Monster Hunter Freedom 2, which included numerous changes to the original, such as removing time flow elements, maps, and certain monsters.

 Monster Hunter 3 (Tri)

-Monster AI was completely redesigned and 18 new monsters were added for MH3.
-Additionally, each weapon class was updated with new moves and gameplay mechanics.
-An enhanced port of MH3 was released for Nintendo 3DS and Wii U as Monster Hunter 3 Ultimate, allowing players to transfer their character data back and forth between systems without losing progress.
+An enhanced port of MH3 was released for Nintendo 3DS and Wii U as Monster Hunter 3 Ultimate, allowing players to transfer their saves between systems.